Ashish-More-02/PokeDex/Readme.md

 # Project Pokedex

-#### This Project makes use of `pokeapi` , If you are familiar with please feel free to contribute to this project.
+#### This Project makes use of `pokeapi` , If you are familiar with Javascript please feel free to contribute to this project.

 ## Screenshots